ibm-cloud-docs/containers/cs_worker_add.md

    * The minimum number of worker nodes per zone is 1.
 For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
    * Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
    * If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
+   * The new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.

    ```
    ibmcloud ks worker-pool create classic --name <pool_name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_workers_per_zone_min_1> [--label key=value]